pinjamar/pinjamar/README.md

 <h3>👨🏻‍💻 About Me</h3>

 Master's degree in Analysis and Business Planning, currently pursuing PhD in Financial Management.
-10+ years of experience as a Business Analyst in various industries, with a focus on ERP implementations, financial analysis, and reporting.
+10+ years of experience, first as a Business Analyst in various industries, with a focus on ERP implementations, later as a Product Engineer and Tester.
 Professionally in crypto/fintech for the last 4 years, where I authored 30+ in-depth reports on blockchain ecosystems.
-Also a frontend developer with experience in React, Python (completed bootcamp), and tools like Power BI.
+Also a frontend developer (as a hobby) and quality tester with experience in React, Python (completed bootcamp), and tools like Power BI.
+Lately use AI a lot within my solo projects do build some cool stuff.
+Especially proud of my thegrimoire.co fantasy library project.

-Current Focus: Freelance projects in fintech, AI training, business analysis with programming. | Remote available
+Current Focus: Freelance projects in fintech, AI training & testing, business analysis with programming. | Remote available

 <h3>🛠 Tech Stack</h3>